cocos/cocos-docs/en/animation/animation-state.md

 ![Playback control](./animation-state/playback-control.svg)

 The animation state allows getting information about all the animations in order to use this information to determine what needs to be done.
-For more interfaces, please refer to [class `AnimationState`](__APIDOC__/en/classes/animation.animationstate-1.html).
+For more interfaces, please refer to [Class `AnimationState`](__APIDOC__/en/classes/animation.animationstate-1.html).